 Innovative Program Offers Proven Techniques to Recognize and Respond to Mental Illness and Addiction

-WASHINGTON, D.C. – The National Council for Behavioral Health today joined Senators Kelly Ayotte (NH) and Mark Begich (AK) and Representatives Lynn Jenkins (KS) and Ron Barber (AZ) for two congressional staff briefings on Mental Health First Aid for Public Safety Officers.
+WASHINGTON, D.C. – The National Council for Mental Wellbeing today joined Senators Kelly Ayotte (NH) and Mark Begich (AK) and Representatives Lynn Jenkins (KS) and Ron Barber (AZ) for two congressional staff briefings on Mental Health First Aid for Public Safety Officers.
 The congressional hosts are also the lead co-sponsors of the Mental Health First Aid Act of 2013 (S. 153/H.R.
 274) and were joined by leaders from law enforcement, corrections and academic organizations, in addition to mental health and addiction treatment leaders.

 Mental Health First Aid for Public Safety is an eight-hour course specially designed for police officers, first responders, corrections officers and other public safety professionals, helping them better understand mental illnesses and addictions and providing them with effective response options to deescalate incidents without compromising safety.
 Approximately 10,000 public safety professionals have taken the original Mental Health First Aid course.